-One of Inge Isler's recollections from her childhood in Germany is the extensive library accumulated by her father, a huge room in their home filled with books.
+GREENWICH - One of Inge Isler's recollections from her childhood in Germany is the extensive library accumulated by her father - a huge room in their home filled with books.

-After she and her family narrowly escaped Nazi persecution, Isler had assumed the books would remain just that -- a memory.
+After she and her family narrowly escaped Nazi persecution, Isler had assumed the books would remain just that - a memory.

-But 71 years after Isler's parents parted with their possessions, which were eventually seized by the Gestapo, the Greenwich resident was reunited with a symbol of her family's perseverance at Temple Sholom.
-Several books, bearing the name of Isler's father Isaac Bick, a teacher who had earned a doctorate in philosophy, were returned to her by the Hamburg State and University Library.
+But 71 years after Isler's parents parted with their possessions, which were eventually seized by the Gestapo, the Greenwich resident was reunited at Temple Sholom with a symbol of her family.
+Several books, bearing the name of Isler's father, Isaac Bick, a teacher who had earned a doctorate in philosophy, were returned to her by the Hamburg State and University Library.

-Rabbi Mitch Hurvitz presented the books -- including a Haggadah, which contains the story of the Israelites' exodus from Egypt, and is read at Passover, and a rare collection of cantorial music -- to Isler during a ceremony at the synagogue's last Lunch 'N' Learn session of the summer Wednesday afternoon.
+Rabbi Mitch Hurvitz presented the books - including a Haggadah, which contains the story of the Israelites' exodus from Egypt and is read at Passover, and a rare collection of cantorial music - to Isler during a ceremony at the synagogue's last Lunch 'N Learn session of the summer Wednesday afternoon.

-"I never thought they would survive the war," said Isler, 86, a longtime member of Temple Sholom.
+"I never thought they would survive the war," said Isler, 86, a longtime member of the temple.

-In 1939, Isler's parents packed up their belongings and left them at the Port of Hamburg, with orders to ship the items to their new home in New York.
+In 1939, Isler's parents packed up their belongings and left them at the port of Hamburg with orders to ship them to their new home in New York.
 Isler had already gone to Belgium, and was awaiting her parents.
-Shortly after they left, the war broke out, and their possessions never arrived.
+Shortly after they left, World War II broke out, and their possessions never arrived.

 The family's container had been confiscated, and everything in it was auctioned off.
-The books were given to the Hamburg Library by the Gestapo in October 1940.
+The books were given to the Hamburg Library by the Gestapo, the Nazi secret police, in October 1940.

-About 10 years ago, officials at the library were seeking out Nazi-looted property in its stock.
-They found four books, and, following a trail that began by researching the stamps and signatures that marked them, discovered the rightful owner.
-With the help of the U.S. consulate in Hamburg and the Museum of Jewish Heritage in New York, the library officials learned more about Isler, and contacted Hurvitz after seeing a notice of the death of Isler's husband, Eric, in the Temple Sholom bulletin.
+About 10 years ago, officials at the library were seeking out Nazi-looted property among its stock.
+They found four books and, following a trail that began with research into the stamps and signatures that marked them, discovered the rightful owner.
+With the help of the U.S. consulate in Hamburg and the Museum of Jewish Heritage in New York, the library officials learned more about Isler, and contacted Hurvitz after seeing a notice of the death of Isler's husband.
+Eric, in the Temple Sholom bulletin.

-"Today's bringing a little bit of God's light into the world," said Hurvitz, who recounted the story to the more than a dozen people assembled for Wednesday's event.
+"Today's bringing a little bit of God's light into the world," said Hurvitz, who recounted the story to the more than a dozen people assembled.